karmab/kcli/README.md

  - `kcli start vm1`
 - get remote-viewer console
  - `kcli console vm1`
 - get serial console ( over tcp!!!).
-Note that it will only work with vms created with kcli and will require telnet client to be installed on host
+Note that it will only work with vms created with kcli and will require netcat client to be installed on host
  - `kcli console -s vm1`
 - deploy multiple vms using plan x defined in x.yml file
  - `kcli plan -f x.yml x`